RascalSoftware/RAT-Docs/source/tutorial/chapter1.rst

 By default, the Controls object specifies to run an `Abelès calculation <https://www.reflectometry.org/learn/3_reflectometry_slab_models/how_we_calculate_the_reflectivity_of_a_slab_model.html>`_ of the reflectivity for the model, and then uses that to calculate SLD profiles.
 In other words we are not asking RAT to do any kind of fit with our parameters.
-We can now pass our problem definition and controls classes to the RAT toolbox to run the calculation:
+We can now pass our problem definition and controls classes to RAT to run the calculation:

 .. tab-set-code::